krishaamer/green-filter-research/research/literature/sustainability.md

 Climate Action Tracker’s country comparison of the 10 top polluters’ climate action.

--   UNFCCC.
-Secretariat (2022) The State of Nationally Determined Contributions
 -   Fransen et al. (2022) notes that the majority of Nationally Determined Contributions (NDCs) are dependent on financial assistance from the international community.

 TODO